GrigoryGraborenko/boc/README.md

 ```
 g_InitialData
 ```
-This is the data structure that gets filled with your data and defined automatically on page load.
+This is the data structure that gets filled with your **data blobs** and defined automatically on page load.
 It's also the same one that gets 'decorated' (more on that later), so it's helpful to have a look at it when debugging.

 The various components of BocJS will be explained below using examples from the 'example' project - the one copied over for you if you chose to use 'boc-init example'.
 This is a simple forum webapp.